SAP/spartacus-docs/_pages/contributing/definition-of-done.md

 **Note:** Phones and tablets should be running on the latest versions of their respective operating systems.

 If devices are not available, simulations with browser tools should be used instead.

+## Security Review

+Any feature that starts out as a proof of concept (POC) must include a security review when the POC is finished and before further development of the feature continues.
+The security review is carried out by the designated Spartacus security expert, and involves sharing information about the POC with the wider SAP security community.
+This is done at the POC stage to ensure there is enough time to evaluate potential security risks before the feature needs to be released.
+In some cases, you may think your POC does not require a security review, and you may be right.
+However, it is still important to contact the Spartacus security expert and let them know about your POC.
+If they agree with you that no further security review is required, then you have fulfilled your requirement for the DoD.
+In the end, however, the security expert should be the one to make the final decision about whether a review is required or not.

 ## The Library Builds Without Errors